thegetty/bronze-guidelines/content/vocabulary/welding.md

 ---
 title: welding
-weight: 645
+weight: 690
 type: page
 layout: vocabulary
 toc: false
 menu: false
-definition: A technique for joining separately cast parts using high temperatures resulting in partial melting of the parts.
-A filler metal is often applied.
+definition: "A technique for joining separately cast parts using high temperatures resulting in partial melting of the parts.
+A filler metal is often applied."
 ---

 <div class="backmatter">